matrix-org/synapse/README.rst

 =======================

 System requirements:
-- POSIX-compliant system (tested on Linux & OSX)
+- POSIX-compliant system (tested on Linux & OS X)
 - Python 2.7

 Synapse is written in python but some of the libraries is uses are written in